-Reference to a bit in western performance classes means the use of a curb bit that has a solid or broken mouthpiece, has shanks and acts with leverage.
-All curb bits must be free of mechanical device and should be considered a standard western bit.
-A description of a legal, standard western bit includes: The maximum shank length is 8 1⁄2", to be measure as indicate in this appendix.
+Reference to a bit in Western performance classes means the use of a curb bit that has a solid or broken mouthpiece, shanks, and acts with leverage.
+All curb bits must be free of mechanical devices and should be considered standard Western bits.
+A description of a legal, standard western bit includes: The maximum shank length is 8 1⁄2", to be measured as indicated in this appendix.
 Shanks may be fixed or loose.
 The mouthpiece should be round, smooth & unwrapped metal.
-It may be inlaid, but smooth or latex wrapped.
+It may be inlaid but smooth or latex-wrapped.
 The bars must be a minimum of 5/16" in diameter, measured one inch in from the cheek with a gradual decrease to center of the snaffle.
-The mouthpiece may be two or three pieces.
-A three-piece, connecting ring of 1 1⁄4" or less in diameter, or a connecting flat bar of 3/8" to 3/4" (measured top to bottom, with a maximum length of 2"), which lies flat in the horse's mouth is acceptable.
+The mouthpiece can be two or three pieces.
+A three-piece, connecting ring of 1 1⁄2" or less in diameter, or a connecting flat bar of 3/8" to 3/4" (measured top to bottom, with a maximum length of 2"), which lies flat in the horse's mouth is acceptable.
 The port must be no higher than 3 1⁄2" maximum, with rollers & covers acceptable.
 Broken mouthpieces, half-breeds & spades are standard.
 Slip or gag bits, and donut or flat polo mouthpieces are not acceptable.